jquennev-cmd/VDJ_characterization_pipeline/README.md

    - Python (v3.10): used for synthetic genome construction, contig expression quantification, other custom scripts
      - Biopython (v1.76)
      - Pandas (v2.2.0)

+## Step 0: Prepare working directory
+- Install all required softwares.
+- Make 'logs' folder in working_directory.
+- Copy read files to working_directory/original_samples.
+  - Note: all scripts use "original_samples" as directory name containing original sample read files.
+- Make samples.txt file
+  - In working_directory, make a text file of sample root names, one sample per line.
+  - Used by steps 3 and onward for defining samples and subsequent files.
+- Copy all script files in github pipeline folder to working_directory

+## Step 1: Read quality control
+- run fastqc.sh script
+  - Generates read qualtiy reports for all samples in "original_samples" folder.
+Use to remove samples from analysis and control expectations for read trimming.

+## Step 2: Read trimming
+- move "nextera_adaptor.txt" file to "original_samples" folder.
+  - contains adaptor sequences used for samples library prep.
+Update with your own sample library's adaptor sequences.
+- run trim_array.slurm
+  - runs trimmomatic in parallel to remove adaptor sequences and low quality read pairs.
+  - Currently set up to run 6 jobs with 4 CPUs and 8G of RAM per job.
+Adjust to your preferences.

+## Step 3: Generate kmer contigs
+- run spades.slurm
+  - runs SPADes as a 6 job array, 16 CPUs and 40G of RAM per job.
+These resources are more than sufficient for all processed samples, with only high-diversity samples requiring >10G RAM.
+Adjust as needed.

+## Step 4: Generate synthetic genome.
+### Preparation step: Generate custom BLAST database
+To reduce computation time when running following BLAST analyses, generating a custom BLAST database containing only your species & keywords (example: "antibody", "IGH", "immunoglobin", etc...) will significantly reduce computation times.
+Only needs to be run once per species and keyword pairing.\
+- run make_blastDB.sh